The benefits of providing death in service insurance

-Trying to come up with a benefits package which is relevant and motivates employees can be a difficult task, especially as there may be budget limitations to navigate around.
-Group life insurance cover could offer several benefits to both employers and employees.
+Coming up with a benefits package that is relevant and motivates employees can be a difficult task, especially as there may be budget limitations to navigate.
+Death in service insurance could offer several benefits to both employers and employees.

 - It's a low-cost way of providing a high value benefit for your employees

 - It shows employees you care about them and their families, having a potentially positive impact on staff morale and loyalty to the company

 - It makes you more attractive to potential employees during the recruitment process

 - It can help you retain good quality staff as part of an employee benefits package

 - The premiums paid for death in service insurance are usually considered a business expense, which reduces the cost to you as the employer (and makes the scheme tax-efficient)

 - Employees get the peace of mind of knowing their loved ones will be looked after financially in the event of their death

 - Provides employees with life insurance cover at no cost to them

 - Staff don't usually have to undergo medical examinations for death in service insurance, although in some instance’s providers may ask for people to undergo medical examinations